Latest Posts

 I’m turning stupid

 I have never been brilliantly clever.
 It is a fact I have come to terms with over the years.
 However, I have long prided myself on being thoughtful and interrogative; that even if I don’t know much, at least I look around with curiosity.
-But over the past couple of months, I have lost some Continue reading
+But over the past couple of months, I have lost some of my interest in the world.
+In writing my novel, I have lived solely in my imagination for over a year and a half.
+I now feel untethered and withdrawn from how the world moves alongside me.
+I no longer gaze out the window or… Continue reading

 -